UKCloud/documentation/articles/hpc/hpc-ref-overview.md

 UKCloud's High Performance Compute service is designed for these types of workloads.
 In return for a volume and term commitment for a large number of compute cores, customers get a cost-effective, highly scalable infrastructure.

-High Performance Compute leverages the benefits of the UKCloud assured cloud platform, providing you with a trusted cloud platform that's connected to key government networks, such as N3/HSCN for health and social care, and Janet for research and education.
+High Performance Compute leverages the benefits of the UKCloud assured cloud platform, providing you with a trusted cloud platform that's connected to key government networks, such as HSCN for health and social care, and Janet for research and education.

 For workloads that require a temporary, more flexible or dynamic service, UKCloud's UKCloud for VMware may be more suitable.
 It offers exceptional performance and scalability, and consumption-based pricing.
 We also offer UKCloud for OpenStack, so we can deliver a suite of services to meet all of your needs.